syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Filtering.md

 {% endtabs %}

 ## Sort the Filtered Items
-The order of the filtered items can be rearranged in the `FilterChanged` event by adding `SortDescriptor`.
-To sort the filtered items, follow the code example:
+Order of the filtered items can be rearranged in the `FilterChanged` event by adding `SortDescriptor`.

 {% tabs %}
 {% highlight c# %}